 Data scientists believe that numbers tell stories and reveal valuable information if used correctly.
 Using their findings and insights, company executives and other decision-makers can point their subordinates in the right direction, helping them reach their business goals more efficiently.
 Besides, using data instead of opinions helps them avoid biases.
 Quantifiable evidence, not conjecture, supports every decision.

 This year, experts predict the volume of data available will reach 44 trillion gigabytes.
 That can be overwhelming and difficult to sort out the useful from what is not without data science, that is.
 But this much information is bound to contain valuable insights that can help companies improve their business.
 It can, for instance, let them know how their target market sees its products and services.
-It can clue them into the ways users are consuming their offerings, too.
+It can clue them in to the ways users are consuming their offerings, too.
 Or, allow them to compare their goods with the competition.
-All of these can help companies figure into how they can improve their products and services to gain a more significant share of the market and increase their profit margins.
+All of these can help companies figure out how they can improve their products and services to gain a more significant share of the market and increase their profit margins.
 That is, after all, one of data science’s more widely known uses—predictive analysis.

 Paving the Way toward Product Innovation and Breakthroughs